stijn-dejongh/lovecraft_public_domain/raw_converts/crc.md

 uphill, then I reached a gentle crest.
 Behind me I saw the scene I had left; the entire point with the cottage and the black water, with the green sea on one side and the blue sea on the other, and a curse unnamed and unnamable lowering over all.
-I never saw it again, and often wonder.&nbsp;.&nbsp;.&nbsp;.
+I never saw it again, and often wonder. . . .
 After this last look I strode ahead and surveyed the inland panorama before me.

   The path, as I have intimated, ran along the right-hand shore as one went inland.